alexandergall/bf-sde-nixpkgs/README.md

 `kernel-modules` is actually not a derivation but an attribute set of derivations, each of which provides the modules for one of the supported kernels.

+`kernel-modules-baseboards` is an attribute set that contains one attribute per supported kernel, like `kernel-modules` but each attribute is another set with one attribute per supported baseboard.
+Each of these attributes is a derivation that contains the same (baseboard-independent) kernel modules as the corresponding attribute of `kernel-modules` in addition to modules and arbitrary files or programs that are specific for a particular baseboard.

 `bf-platforms` is also an attribute set of derivations with one attribute per [supported BSP](#baseboardPlatform).